-Most pet parents don’t give much thought to their dogs’ stomach — unless there’s tummy trouble.
+Most pet parents don’t give much thought to their dogs’ stomachs — unless there’s tummy trouble.
 How the stomach works isn’t a particularly glamorous or trendy topic — unless you’re into anatomy, physiology or nutrition.
 But understanding the stomach’s role in digestion can put you in a better position to recognize when your dog needs to be seen by a veterinarian and to make decisions that help improve pet health.

 Temporary storage and much more